 - Paste the following command and hit Return (make sure to change the name of the USB drive):

-When the progress bar reaches 100%, your macOS Monterey USB flash is ready, and you can disconnect it from your Mac if you want to.
+When the progress bar reaches 100%, your macOS Sonoma USB flash is ready, and you can disconnect it from your Mac if you want to.

-How to Start Mac from a USB Drive with Bootable macOS Monterey?
+How to Start Mac from a USB Drive with Bootable macOS Sonoma?

 - Connect the USB drive to your Mac.